 No—at least not in a bad way.

-Patina indicates that you’ve had your product for a while and have gotten a lot of use out of it.
+Leather patina indicates that you’ve had your wallet for a while and have gotten a lot of use out of it.
 It’s how you show off your wallet to others, and let them know what kind of adventures it’s seen!

 It does not affect the quality or longevity of your wallet.
 If anything, it’s simply proof that you’ve bought a high-quality item.

 However, some people do prefer their wallets to remain new-looking.
 If this sounds like you, here's how you can slow down the aging process: clean and condition your wallet before using a balm to seal in the moisture.